Reyker Securities Plc (in Special Administration)

 This website provides Clients and Creditors with important information and will be updated when additional information becomes available regarding the Special Administration of Reyker.

-The JSAs continue to progress the Custody Asset transfers to the five Nominated Brokers.
-Approximately 90% of Reyker Clients with Custody Assets will transfer to one of these Nominated Brokers, and we have, to date, transferred around 94% of the Custody Assets (held by Reyker as at 14 December 2020) belonging to those Clients to these new brokers.
+- The JSAs continue to progress the remaining Custody Asset transfers to the five Nominated Brokers (comprising c.90% of Reyker Clients with Custody Assets).
+To date, the JSAs have transferred (or instructed the transfer of) around 98% of the Custody Assets (held by Reyker as at 14 December 2020) belonging to those Clients to these new brokers.

-The assets still to transfer are either more complex and therefore will take longer to transfer and settle with Client’s Nominated Brokers or were held by Reyker in such a way that requires additional steps to be taken before they can be transferred.
+- The assets still to transfer are either more complex and therefore will take longer to transfer and settle with Client’s Nominated Brokers or were held by Reyker in such a way that requires additional steps to be taken before they can be transferred.
+In many cases these assets require individual treatment which means they are subject to longer timeframes.

-All CAI received up to 18 March 2021 (previously 14 December 2020) and due to Transfer to a Nominated Broker has now been processed.
-The JSAs intend to action a further sweep of any CAI received up to 1 May 2021 to the Nominated Brokers during June 2021.
+- All CAI received up to 18 March 2021 (previously 14 December 2020) and due to Transfer to a Nominated Broker has now been processed.
+The JSAs intend to action a further sweep of any CAI received up to 31 May 2021 to the Nominated Brokers during June 2021, and periodically thereafter.

-The JSAs continue to work towards completing the necessary arrangements for a sixth Transfer to a Nominated Broker.
+- The JSAs continue to work towards completing the necessary arrangements for a sixth Transfer to a Nominated Broker.
 This transfer agreement will allow Clients with Innovative Finance ISAs (IF ISAs) to transfer to a nominated broker.
-The proposed Nominated Broker’s sub-custodian is still waiting for HMRC permissions in relation to holding the IF ISAs, and this is expected shortly.
+We expect this transfer agreement to be concluded shortly and will write to clients with IF ISAs as soon as possible thereafter.

-The JSAs remain on target to start the return of Custody Assets to Clients that opted out of a Nominated Broker Transfer and those who do not have a Nominated Broker (i.e. CTFs or Clients residing in certain jurisdictions), by way of a Distribution Process, in Spring 2021.
-This will also include the Distribution of the respective Client’s CAI where applicable.
+- The JSAs have undertaken significant preparatory planning for the forthcoming Distribution of Custody Assets to Clients that opted out of a Nominated Broker Transfer and those who do not have a Nominated Broker (i.e. CTFs or Clients residing in certain jurisdictions).
+The JSAs have been liaising with the named brokers in respect of the larger transfers and will provide a further update in the next few weeks.

-Clients who opted out but have not yet identified their new broker on their CARS should still do so via the Portal as soon as possible.
+- The JSAs will shortly be writing to Clients who opted out but have not yet identified their new broker on their CARS to request instructions and in the meantime encourage Clients who have not already provided details of their selected broker to do so via the Portal as soon as possible.

-Clients are reminded that, due to the number of brokers receiving assets, ranging across electronic, paper and statement-based securities, and the differing requirements and response times of Registrars, Custodians and Fund Managers, the completion of Transfers and Distributions will continue to be phased over time.
+Clients are reminded that, due to the number of brokers receiving assets, ranging across electronic, paper and statement-based securities, and the differing requirements and response times of the new brokers, registrars, custodians and fund managers, the completion of Transfers and Distributions will continue to be phased over time.

 The JSAs are continuing to take steps to try to obtain instructions from all Clients who have not yet provided instructions in respect of their Client Money.